mrezabayat/iamsorush/content/posts/lu_decomposition.md

  &nbsp; &nbsp;     │1   &nbsp; &nbsp;  &nbsp; &nbsp;         3   &nbsp;&nbsp;  &nbsp;      1│

-* Store the multiplier, as it is the element of lower matrix, L. It is shown in parenthesis in front of the zero element.
+* Store the multiplier, as it is the element of lower matrix, L. It is shown in parenthesis in front of zero elements.
 Do the same for the next element in the same column

  &nbsp; &nbsp; │4   &nbsp;  &nbsp; &nbsp; &nbsp;  &nbsp;    4    &nbsp;  &nbsp; &nbsp;        5│